Mumbai Suburban Railway: Doors

 The Mumbai Suburban Railway is known for its open doors and windows.
-This is because there is no ventilation system on the trains and the train relies on natural air ventilation.
+This is because there is no ventilating system on the trains and the train relies on natural air ventilation.
 This was introduced as a cost-saving measure, as an air-conditioning system would be rendered useless during rush hour.
 Leaving the doors open also allows for a fast boarding process and turnaround time, as the trains stop for only 10 seconds, and are at most 5 minutes apart, to combat overcrowding.
 Passengers often end up hanging off the edge of the footboard, off door ledges, and during rush hour can lose balance and fall to their death.
 Teenagers and adults also attempt to perform stunts of the doorway and door ladders, thus risking their lives.
 Windows also have a wired grill on them, to prevent theft and chain snatching.
 However, passengers frequently spit paan, mava and gutka while hanging off doors, which ends up entering through the open window grilles.
 There are also numerous records of people tripping and falling down every day while getting on and off the train, when the train is in motion, thus resulting in injury.